MoSyncLabs/mobilelua/README.md

 Example program
 ---------------

-The follwoing is a very simple paint application.
+The following is a very simple paint application.
 Supports multi-touch.

     -- Fill screen with background color.
     Screen:SetColor(255, 255, 255)